glitchingdot/glitchingdot/README.md

 ## Hi, I'm Jack! 👋

-- I’m currently working on a Blender add-on to import assets from ULTRAKILL 🤖
+- I’m currently working on a Blender add-on to control your Spotify playback from Blender! 🎶
 - Feel free to ask me what I'm working on! 💬

 ## Languages